cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 {{< tweet 1318638349544873985 >}}

-It's a small thing, the **String.Create** method used above was the piece I had never seen before.
-The item that began my dive down the rabbit-hole. **String.Create** was a hidden gem, and I was determined to uncover its mysteries.
+It's a small thing, The item that began my dive down the rabbit-hole.
+The **String.Create** method used above was the piece I had never seen before. **String.Create** was a hidden gem, and I was determined to uncover its mysteries.
 I found myself asking the question:

 > "Why use this method for creating strings over others?"